Careers

 LBJ is part of the Harris Health System and provides comprehensive medical care for the Houston community.
 LBJ has 207 inpatient beds, cares for over 88,000 ED visits annually, and is a verified Level III trauma center.
 LBJ’s state-of-the-art Emergency Center opened in 2011 and cares for a wide range of patients, including a large number of children and critically-ill.

-The department’s research program includes emphasis on acute and prehospital care, cardiovascular and neurologic resuscitation, and public health.
-UTHealth is a hub in the NIH-funded Neurologic Emergencies Treatment Trial Network (NETT) and the Strategies to Innovate EmeRgENcy Care Clinical Trials Network (SIREN).
-Major studies spearheaded by department scientists include the Pragmatic Airway Resuscitation Trial (PART), the REGARDS-Sepsis cohort study, and a trial of Vapotherm therapy.
-The department has a full time grants specialist and a biostatistician, and operates an Emergency Department research assistant program.
-The department has close working relationships with the Center for Translational Injury Research (CeTIR).
+Our dynamic Research program emphasizes acute and prehospital care, cardiovascular and neurologic resuscitation, and public health.
+UTHealth serves as a hub within the NIH-funded Neurologic Emergencies Treatment Trial Network (NETT) and the Strategies to Innovate Emergency Care Clinical Trials Network (SIREN).
+Key studies led by our department include the Pragmatic Airway Resuscitation Trial (PART), the REGARDS-Sepsis cohort study, and an innovative trial of Vapotherm therapy.

 For further information, contact Roxann Marroquin at 713-500-7863.